 I find that one group of herbicides, the synthetic auxins, commonly damages yard trees and trees bordering road and utility rights-of-way.
 Synthetic auxins are sometimes called plant growth regulators and are frequently used on lawns.
 One commonly-used lawn herbicide is generally referred to as a "weed and feed" and has two synthetic auxins in it.
 More examples of such herbicides were listed by Purdue University.
 Synthetic auxins enter trees through leaves, roots, thin bark, natural bark openings, and wounds in bark.
 They distort plant tissue and can kill tree parts or entire trees.

-An infamous example of a turfgrass synthetic auxin that damaged trees is Imprelis®.
 The US Environmental Protection Agency halted sales of Imprelis® shortly after its release because of excessive, widespread, and unexpected tree damage.
 The same active ingredient found in Imprelis® can still be applied to rights-of-way with the herbicide Streamline®, which I've suspected as the cause of damage to conifers in some locations in Winona and Kanabec counties.